mnitsh/uber/backend/readme.md

 ### Response Codes

 - **200 OK**
-  Profile fetched successfully.
-  Response includes the captain's profile details.
+  Logout successful.
+Response includes a confirmation message.
 - **401 Unauthorized**
-  If the JWT token is missing, invalid, or the token is blacklisted.
+  If the token is missing, invalid, or already blacklisted.
-- **404 Not Found**
-  If no captain is found with the given token.
 - **500 Internal Server Error**
   An error occurred on the server.